fau-masters-collected-works-cgarbin/writing-good-jupyter-notebooks/README.md

 What is a _good_ notebook?

-* Overall organization is logical
+- The overall organization is logical
-* Important assumptions and decisions are spelled out
+- Important assumptions and decisions are spelled out
-* Code is easy to understand
+- Code is easy to understand
-* Code is flexible (easy to modify)
+- Code is flexible (easy to modify)
-* Code is resilient (hard to break)
+- Code is resilient (hard to break)

 We will transform the original notebook into a good one, step by step.
 Each step addresses a set of related items.